Melatonin

 Melatonin, an indoleamine, is a natural compound produced by various organisms, including bacteria and eukaryotes.
 Its discovery in 1958 by Aaron B. Lerner and colleagues stemmed from the isolation of a substance from the pineal gland of cows that could induce skin lightening in common frogs.
 This compound was later identified as a hormone secreted in the brain during the night, playing a crucial role in regulating the sleep-wake cycle, also known as the circadian rhythm, in vertebrates.

 In vertebrates, melatonin's functions extend to synchronizing sleep-wake cycles, encompassing sleep-wake timing and blood pressure regulation, as well as controlling seasonal rhythmicity (circannual cycle), which includes reproduction, fattening, molting, and hibernation.
 Its effects are mediated through the activation of melatonin receptors and its role as an antioxidant.
-In plants and bacteria, melatonin primarily serves as a defense mechanism against oxidative stress, indicating its evolutionary significance.
-The mitochondria, key organelles within cells, are the main producers of antioxidant melatonin, underscoring the molecule's "ancient origins" and its fundamental role in protecting the earliest cells from reactive oxygen species.
+In plants and bacteria, it serves as a defense mechanism against oxidative stress, indicating its evolutionary significance.
+Mitochondria, key organelles, are the main producers of melatonin, underscoring its "ancient origins" and its fundamental role in protecting the earliest cells from reactive oxygen species.

 In addition to its endogenous functions as a hormone and antioxidant, melatonin is also administered exogenously as a dietary supplement and medication.
-Melatonin is used medically primarily for sleep-related problems: for example, prolonged-release melatonin (Circadin) is approved in several countries for short-term treatment of insomnia in people over 55.
+Melatonin is used medically primarily for sleep-related problems: for example, prolonged-release melatonin (Circadin) is approved in several countries for short-term treatment of insomnia in people aged 55 years of age or older.
 It is used in the treatment of sleep disorders, including insomnia and various circadian rhythm sleep disorders.

+Numerous studies suggest that disruption of melatonin production may underlie the association between light exposure before and during sleep and impaired sleep quality.
+It has also been suggested that light-induced disruption of melatonin production may potentially affect cognitive, emotional, cardiovascular, and metabolic functions.

 Biological activity

-In humans, melatonin primarily acts as a potent full agonist of two types of melatonin receptors: melatonin receptor 1, with picomolar binding affinity, and melatonin receptor 2, with nanomolar binding affinity.
-Both receptors are part of the G-protein coupled receptors (GPCRs) family, specifically the G_{i/o} alpha subunit GPCRs, although melatonin receptor 1 also exhibits coupling with G_{q} alpha subunit.
+In humans, melatonin is presumed to act as a full agonist of two types of melatonin receptors: melatonin receptor 1, with picomolar binding affinity, and melatonin receptor 2, with nanomolar binding affinity.
+Both receptors are part of the G-protein coupled receptors (GPCRs) family, specifically the G_{i/o} alpha subunit GPCRs.

-Furthermore, melatonin functions as a high-capacity antioxidant, or free radical scavenger, within mitochondria, playing a dual role in combating cellular oxidative stress.
+In vitro, melatonin functions as a high-capacity antioxidant or free radical scavenger within mitochondria, playing a dual role in combating cellular oxidative stress.
 First, it directly neutralizes free radicals, and second, it promotes the gene expression of essential antioxidant enzymes, such as superoxide dismutase, glutathione peroxidase, glutathione reductase, and catalase.
 This increase in antioxidant enzyme expression is mediated through signal transduction pathways activated by the binding of melatonin to its receptors.
-Through these mechanisms, melatonin protects the cell against oxidative stress in two ways, highlighting how it serves human health beyond regulating the sleep-wake cycle.
+Through these mechanisms, melatonin is presumed to protect cells against oxidative stress in ways beyond regulating the sleep-wake cycle.